 With a Ph.D. in the field, graduates often pursue research or teaching careers in academia.
 Doctoral programs add three to seven years beyond a master’s.
 Some students skip a master’s entirely and begin a Ph.D. immediately after their bachelor’s program.

 Many programs at the bachelor’s level and above allow students to pursue a concentration.
 In accounting, these might include specializations such as taxation, auditing, forensic accounting, CPA preparation, business administration, or accounting information systems.
 Most universities build these specializations right into the program, with no additional schooling required.

-What to Consider When Choosing an Accounting Program
+What To Consider When Choosing an Accounting Degree

 Choosing the right accounting degree requires that you consider a number of factors at each university.

 Research the school’s reputation